INFERIOR NASAL CONCHA ANATOMY

 • Articulates with the maxilla

-• Provides structural support to the sinus
+• Provides structural support to your sinus

 BIBLIOGRAPHY